robertolopezlopez/robertolopezlopez.github.io/index.md

 [^1] Do not even try to sell me any frontend related task, please.

 [^2] I enjoy tinkering with self hosting as well.
 Who doesn't nowadays?
-Back to your monolith!

 [^3] But in reality, I am a gopher enthusiast.